donghai163/goson/README.md

 A simple and intuitive way to handle JSON in Go.

 ### About
 Goson was created to simplify reading JSON within Go.
+Chain commands together to traverse complex JSON structures with ease.
+The values returned will never be nil unless explicity checked.

 ### Install